filippogambarota/psicostat_template/content/psicostat/psicostat_social.md

 weight = 2 # Order that this section will appear.

 title = "Social"
-subtitle = "A look into of our meetings"
+subtitle = "A look into our meetings"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.